AstraZeneca: History

 Astra AB was founded in 1913 in Södertälje, Sweden, by 400 doctors and apothecaries.
 In 1993 the British chemicals company ICI (established from four British chemical companies) demerged its pharmaceuticals businesses and its agrochemicals and specialities businesses, to form Zeneca Group PLC.
 Finally, in 1999 Astra and Zeneca Group merged to form AstraZeneca plc, with its headquarters in London.
 In 1999, AstraZeneca identified a new location for the company's US base, the "Fairfax-plus" site in North Wilmington, Delaware.

 2000–2006

 In September 2002, its drug Iressa (gefitinib) was approved in Japan as monotherapy for non-small cell lung cancer.
 On 3 January 2004 Dr Robert Nolan, a former director of AstraZeneca, formed the management team of ZI Medical.

-In December 2005, the company acquired KuDOS Pharmaceuticals, a UK biotech company, for £120 million. and entered into an anti-cancer collaboration agreement with Astex.
+In December 2005, the company acquired KuDOS Pharmaceuticals, a UK biotech company, for £120 million.
 That same year, the firm also became a Diamond Member of the Pennsylvania Bio commerce organisation.

 In May 2006, following a collaborative relationship begun in 2004, AstraZeneca acquired Cambridge Antibody Technology for £702 million.